use-inkubator/Ecosystem-Grants/README.md

 ## :wave: Introduction

-Context of the bounty: please see this [post](https://forum.polkadot.network/t/we-need-to-make-ink-showcase-projects/592) first.
+**Context of the bounty**: please see this [post](https://forum.polkadot.network/t/we-need-to-make-ink-showcase-projects/592) first.
 Currently, based on the data, smart contract Parachains are leading the Polkadot ecosystem in terms of market adoption.
 More projects are deploying dApps on Polkadot Parachains than making Parachains today and this trend will likely continue due to the high resource requirement to deploy a chain.
 The core problem is that the Polkadot ecosystem only supports EVM at the time of writing this and we are reproducing something which other L1s/L2s can do.
 One of Polkadot’s main differentiators and default environment is Wasm .
 In this bounty, we would like to push Wasm smart contracts adoption.

 ### Guidelines